 “I wouldn’t put you guys through that.
 The book contains multiple stories, so each of you just read one,” Mrs. Applewhite said.

-Jason opened the small mini-novel sized book and flipped through its pages.
+Joseph opened the small mini-novel sized book and flipped through its pages.
 The stories were short, maybe fifteen to twenty pages each.
 Not too bad, he thought.
-George, Jason’s best friend, wasn’t much of a reader.
+George, Joseph’s best friend, wasn’t much of a reader.
 “Can’t we read these tomorrow?
 George asked.

 Mary scanned the table of contents then raised her hand.
 “I want to read The Bakerville Ghost!